CALENDAR OF SCREENINGS AND EVENTS

 An avant-garde selection of video art and video clip will be shown into the parallel events of the National Gallery of Scotland exhibition’s ‘The Discovey of Spain’, thanks to the collaboration with Optica Festival from Madrid and Nanouk Films.

-Finally a branch of new talents will show, in collaboration with CQTC Branding Talent, a selection of projects made in some national and international film schools, such as the ECAM from Madrid, the New York Film Academy or the Edinburgh College of Art, in addition to some self-taught filmmakers from different origins.
+Finally a branch of new talents will show a selection of projects made in some national and international film schools, such as the ECAM from Madrid, the New York Film Academy or the Edinburgh College of Art, in addition to some self-taught filmmakers from different origins.

 Welcome to CinemaAttic